iGeeky/wolf/docs/admin-api.md

 Most interfaces in the administration backend require a Token, which is obtained after login with the administrator account.
 For interfaces that require a token, the token can be passed through the request header `x-rbac-token`.

+The default token expiration time is 30 days.
+This can be changed via the environment variable `RBAC_TOKEN_EXPIRE_TIME`, in seconds.
+After modification, you need to restart `Wolf-Server`.

 #### Method: POST
 #### URL: /wolf/user/login
 #### `Request Body` parameters